<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 While you (probably) won’t find a horse on I-35, you will see a lot of pick-up trucks and SUVs on the road.
 Cars are the most common way people get around in Dallas, and like any major city, there’s a good amount of traffic.
 We’re slightly better than Houston and Austin, but it is still a reality of living in Dallas.

 However, you don’t need to waste your time sitting in your car.
 Dallas has recently made some major investments in its DART light rail, which serves a large portion of the Metroplex, with lines extending to Dallas-Fort Worth International Airport and even up to the city of Denton.
-A new Silver line is in the works, which will connect Plano, a popular northern suburb, to some of the existing routes and extend out to DFW as well.
+The new Silver line connects Plano, a popular northern suburb, to some of the existing routes and extends out to DFW as well.
 SMU students get a free pass for the DART, a great option for commuting students who may want to use their travel time on homework instead.

 Myth #4: The Weather Is Crazy!